Retrieve logged records from OPC Toolbox engine to MATLAB workspace

 a date vector corresponding to the local event time for that record.

 containing the fields shown below.

-The fully qualified tag name, as a string.
+The fully qualified tag name, as a character vector.

 The data value.
 The data type is defined by the item's

-The data quality, as a string.
-For a description, see OPC Quality Strings.
+The data quality, as a character vector.
+For a description, see OPC Quality.

 The time the value was changed, as a date vector.

 S = getdata(GObj, NRec) retrieves